 Hand Wave: Quite a few, among them the concept of Equal Damage Distribution, or EDD, armor plating, which serves to handwave the lack of location-based damage in the game.
 However, the fact that the tanks hover is never even handwaved.

 History Repeats: A particularly poignant case.
 Grizzly One, the protagonist, speaks this trope verbatim in the introduction and his thoughts echo the concept throughout the story.
 In the end, he was completely right.
 And it wouldn't be the last time, either.

 Historical In-Joke: The famous photo of Neil Armstrong on the moon was taken by General Collins, commander of the NSDF moon base located scant meters from Neil's landing site.
 NSA thought it was a major mistake to release the picture.

-Hover Tank: All of the in-game vehicles save the mechs, one of the more obvious benefits of Cthnonian technology.
+Hover Tank: All of the in-game vehicles save the walkers, one of the more obvious benefits of Cthonian technology.